Life Skills

 Year 8

-Students in Year 8 start with an introduction to Mental Health, ensuring that they can identify signs and symptoms of common mental health disorders whilst also being more comfortable in discussing their own mental health.
-Students then progress to examine discrimination by studying the 9 protected characteristics, the Human Rights Act, and the Equality Act.
+They then move on to an introduction to mental Health, ensuring that they can identify signs and symptoms of common mental health disorders whilst also being more comfortable in discussing their own mental health.

 After Christmas students will have lessons in and a part of the ‘Future Me’ careers programme, looking at key skills that are relevant to work, and identifying potential jobs and careers of their own.